University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Alignments_Practicals/alignment-cram.md

 #copy data to todays's practical directory
 cp ./data/SAM_prac/* ./Project_2/data/

-cd ~/Project_2
+cd ~/Project_2/data

 #decompress files
-tar -xvf ./data/SRR3096662.tar.gz
+tar -xvf SRR3096662.tar.gz

+#have a look at what the result of the previous command is
+ls -lrth
 ```

-This may take 2-3 minutes to finish the file extraction.
+Note: it may take 2-3 minutes to finish the file extraction.

 ## File sizes